 - whether or not a resource consent application is required, and

-Any proposed activity or structure requires a land-use and/or subdivision consent unless it is a permitted activity and fully complies with all the relevant rules in the District Plan - then you may wish to apply for a Certificate of Compliance.
+Any proposed activity or structure requires a land-use and/or subdivision consent unless it is a permitted activity and fully complies with all the relevant rules in the District Plan.
+If you would like certainty for those activities that do not need a resource consent, you can apply for a Certificate of Compliance.

 A resource consent is required for these activities.
-The Environmental Planning team assess consent applications at this level according to criteria set out in the District Plan, and have the discretion to grant or refuse the consent.
-For example, a healthcare centre in the Residential Zone.
+The applications at this level will be assessed according to criteria set out in the District Plan, and Council has the discretion to grant or refuse the consent.

 A resource consent is required for these activities.
 Non-complying activities are activities that are not necessarily prohibited, but which: